foundryvtt/dnd5e/wiki/Active-Effect-Guide.md

 #### Add a Bonus to AC

-E.g. An Item or Spell which adds to the Actor's current AC to something for the duration.
+E.g. An Item or Spell which adds something to the Actor's current AC for the duration.

 | Attribute Key | Change Mode | Effect Value |
 | -------- | -------- | -------- |